3mdeb/3mdeb-website/content/contact.md

     - title: "Verify the received product"
       content: |
-        After the product is delivered and tested, our cooperation can proceed to the next project or include additional maintenance. <br/> [Our Services](/service-catalogues/)
+        After the product is delivered and tested, our cooperation can proceed to the next project or include additional maintenance.

 lets_work_together: